Explore how AWS is positioning itself among competitors in generative AI and what competition between technology behemoths means for other businesses.

-Therefore hybrid testing, a combination of protocol level API testing and client (web browser, mobile app) testing from the user perspective, is the best combination available today.
+Therefore hybrid testing, a combination of protocol-level API testing and client (web browser, mobile app) testing from the user perspective, is the best combination available today.

 Functional test as a performance test?

-The timer is always there and the time to execute functional tests can be measured.
+The timer is always there, and the time to execute functional tests can be measured.
 So, it enables finding extreme performance dramas, like the system being unable to work with proper performance for the single user.

-In the old times, functional testing was used for performance testing, then there was the capability to use protocol level (HTTP, TCP) performance tools and suits.
+In the old times, functional testing was used for performance testing.
+Then there was the capability to use protocol-level (HTTP, TCP) performance tools and suits.

 AI to find the patterns

-Reality shows that unexpected events will happen.
-It’s no longer ‘fashionable’ to be surprised by them, but there is a strong trend to be better prepared for the unknown.
+Chaos engineering and other techniques prepare the system for strange behavior.
+Unfortunately, reality shows that unexpected events will happen.
+It’s no longer ‘fashionable’ to be surprised by them, but a solid trend exists to be better prepared for the unknown.
 There are no more unexpected errors, just untested scenarios.

-The normal optimization is that the parts related to purchasing services or products have to be able to take orders from the clients, even when the more complex backend processing may be overwhelmed by the increased spike in the load.
+Engineering teams should be aware that when things break, they should try to make the individual components more resilient and, even more, essential to ensure that the critical parts of the systems will last just as long.
+The normal optimization is that the parts related to purchasing services or products must be able to take orders from the clients, even when the more complex backend processing may be overwhelmed by the increased spike in the load.